mdb1/ViewStateController/README.md

 }
 ```

+### withViewStateModifier method

-The method `withViewStateModifier`, is just a convenience way to add the ViewStateModifier to any view:
+The `withViewStateModifier` method, is just a convenience way to add the ViewStateModifier to any view:

 ```swift
 /// Adds a view state modifier that can display different views depending on the state of a `ViewStateController`.